vnegi10/WeatherReport.jl/README.md

              ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀Time [days]⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ```

-To see a boxplot distribution of historical monthly data for a given year, use the
+To see a boxplot distribution of historical monthly data for a given year, use one of the
+`plot_box_*` functions.
+For example, temperature can be visualized using `plot_box_temp`
-`plot_box_temp` function as shown below:
+as shown below:

 ```julia
 julia> plot_box_temp("Haldwani", year = "2023")